pythonanywhere/flask-tutorials/tutorial-2.md

 it would be really easy to add a string column to the database, and copy the username of the currently logged in user over into it when a comment was posted.
 But where's the fun in that?
 Much too easy.
-And also bad database design; right now we have this rather hacky setup where users are defined in the code; like I said earlier, users should be kept in the database -- and if there are user objects in the database, then it makes sense if each comment has a reference to the user object that created it, surely :-)
+And also bad database design; right now we have this rather hacky setup where users are defined in the code.
+Like I said earlier, users should be kept in the database -- and if there are user objects in the database, then it makes sense if each comment has a reference to the user object that created it, surely :-)